12 Symptoms Of And 5 Solutions For Serious Financial Problems

 By understanding the causes of financial problems, you can avoid financial trouble in the first place.

 And by avoiding bad financial decisions, you can side-step many other common financial problems too.

-But sometimes we have financial difficulties anyway.
-And get into serious financial problems despite our best efforts.
+But sometimes we make personal finance mistakes.
+And get into financial difficulties anyway.
+Serious financial problems become the result despite our best efforts.
 Or, just because of careless behavior.

 If that’s the case, then solutions for those serious financial problems are required.